 Graduate school is not the place to discover your life’s path or career journey.
 The strongest graduate school candidate’s know what they want to study and why.
 Not with meticulous detailed measure, necessarily, but enough to have a vision for where the process might lead.

 Ultimately, the decision to go to graduate school should be based on much reflection and consideration and it is yours to make.
 To learn more about the ins and outs of considering and applying to graduate school, visit the Career Services website.
-You can also attend the Grad School Fair on Wednesday, October 3 from 2-4 pm to speak to admissions representatives from different programs.

 Tags: advice, Career, career path, events, Experience, Grad School, Graduate School, photos, tips